predibase/llm_distillation_playbook/README.md

 <details><summary><em>[Case study: Jigsaw toxic comment classification]</em></summary>

-Varying the LLMs, prompts, and temperature, has a significant effect on the consistency of the label relative to human toxicity labels.
+Varying the LLMs, prompts, and temperature can a significant effect on teacher model accuracy.

 ![img](images/jigsaw_prompt_engineering_temperature.png)

 The best temperature for this dataset appears to be 0.0.
-A higher temperature boosts the creativity of the outputs of the LLM, which likely isn't useful in a binary classification setting.
+This makes sense because a higher temperature boosts the creativity of the outputs of the LLM, which likely isn't useful in a binary classification setting.

 We highlight accuracy on `test-balanced` with two different prompts: